wjch/crate/docs/general/dql/selects.rst

 Arrays within objects
 =====================

-Objects may contain arrays, and these arrays can be queried and selected.
+Objects may contain arrays, and these arrays can be selected and queried.

 For example, you might insert an object containing an array like so::